m2osw/snaplogger/README.md

 This parameter is defined in appenders because that way the formatting was already applied and we don't compare the string format but really the final message before sending it for final processing (i.e. write to console or disk).
+That being said, we still ignore all date related formats for this test.

-The parameter is currently limited to 100.
-So any one of up to the last 100 messages will be dropped if repeated.
+The parameter is currently limited to `NO_REPEAT_MAXIMUM` (100 at time of writing).
+So any one of up to the last `NO_REPEAT_MAXIMUM` messages will be dropped if repeated.
+To set the parameter to the maximum whatever it currently is, you can use the following:

+    no_repeat=maximum
+      -- or --
+    no_repeat=max

-By default the parameter is set to 0 meaning that the "no-repeat" feature is not active (all messages can be repeated).
+By default the parameter is set to `off` (0) meaning that the `no-repeat` feature is not active (all messages can be repeated).

+    no_repeat=off
+      -- or --
+    no_repeat=0

+There is also a `default` special value which is set to `NO_REPEAT_DEFAULT` (10 at time of writing):

+    no_repeat=default

 ## Diagnostic Features